garbled1/dvd_renamer/README.rst

 not always present on dvdcompare, so, YMMV.
 It's also a bit more manual, but if all the stars align, it gets you 90% of the way there.

+If you just want to do it all by hand for a series, give it -m, for manual mode.
+No lookup will be performed.

 Oh, naming convention is for Plex.
 Sorry.